 Nothing has been planned for the evenings during the tour, so you are free to do what you like.
 However, we recommend that you do not go off by yourself as parts of NY are considered high crime areas.
 Please be careful and travel on groups of 2 or 4.
 If you miss our bus at the designated pick up place and time, you are expected to find your own way back to hotel.
 We do not want to scare you but want everyone to be careful and aware of the schedule at all times.

-Swimming pools are available at most of the hotels we will be staying at.
+Swimming pools are available at many of the hotels we will be staying at.
 Our young people especially enjoy these facilities.
 Please follow the rules for your safety.

 What you tip for services rendered is up to you.
 However, people in the hotel and restaurant industry, especially in the US, expect to receive a tip.
 The following is suggested: